jjvanzon/JJs-Reference-Architecture/layers.md

 `[ TODO: More clarifying sentences. ]`
 `[ TODO: Links to Patterns or API's sections. ]`

-A presentation layer can be built up of the following sub-layers:
+A presentation layer in this architecture can be built up of the following sub-layers:

 <img src="images/presentation-layer.png" width="400" />

-### Calls Business Layer
+### Calls the Business Layer

 The presentation layer calls the business layer, which contains all the rules that surround the system.

-### View Model
+### ViewModel

 The data that is exactly shown on screen is called the *view model*.